-If your submission is accepted for the conference, a full draft of your contribution should be submitted by 18th June 2021.
+If your submission is accepted for the conference, a complete draft of your contribution should be submitted by Friday, 20th May 2022

-Abstracts and proposals may be in Word, RTF or Notepad formats with the following information and in this order:
+Proposals may be in Word, PDF, RTF, or Notepad formats with the following information and in this order:

-E-mails should be entitled: Fashion & Photography 2 Submission
+Emails should be entitled: Fashion and Photography Submission